davidmeredith/devsGuidebook/devGuidebook.md

 For interest:  Did you know that IoC containers are changing a lot recently.
 In the past, they’ve largely been built using a technique known as ‘reflection’, but they are now being extended so you can choose between reflection-based dependency injection, which is far more dynamic and flexible for Just-in-Time (JIT) and dynamic binding, and static injection, which plays far nicer for scenarios that require Ahead of Time (AOT) compilation.
 This is a big topic, but as ever, there are trade-offs between the different approaches which ultimately depend on your use-case.

-### Avoid Inheritance Tax - Prefer Object Composition, Interfaces, Traits, Mixins to achieve Ad-hoc Polymorphism
+### Avoid Inheritance Tax - Prefer Object Composition with Interface and Traits to achieve Ad-hoc Polymorphism

 - Deeply nested inheritance hierarchies with sub-classes that extend super classes have their place, for example when developing libraries and frameworks.
 For application developers however, they are often considered a bit of an anti-pattern these days.
 This is because inheritance strongly couples you to the structure of the classes in the parent hierarchy, which sometimes forces you to implement abstract methods that you don’t actually need.
 In these scenarios, you may need to throw some form of unsupported exception or error.
 IF you have access to the source code, you can extract those parent methods into a new parent in the inheritance hierarchy and inherit from the appropriate level – i.e., from the direct parent if you do want those methods, or from a higher-level ancestor if you don’t need the newly extracted methods (effectively skipping the newly extracted parent layer).
 However, this means all existing sub-classes may need to be refactored to inherit from the appropriate parent or ancestor class – this can be a very expensive refactor and can get complex with deeply nested hierarchies.
 In short: Inheritance asks you to bundle all common elements into a parent class - but this means that exceptions to the common can require expensive refactoring.